Studying the winding number for stationary Gaussian processes using real variables: Auxiliary computations

 \subsection{Proof of Lemma \ref{lemme de la mort}}

 In the first place, we claim that

 for $k_3+k_4=2q$, with the convention that $\rho^{-1}_{34}=0$.

-We use the Diagram formula for definitions and a proof see \cite{taqqu}.
-The graphs are vertex in $1,2,3,4$ and they have $2+k_3+k_4=2q+2$ lines.
-For computing the expectation we (only) need to consider the following graphs. \begin{itemize} \item The first one consists in joining the vertex $1\to2$ and the vertex $3\to4$ the computation gives $\rho_{12}\rho^q_{34}$ but there are $q!$ form for joining $3\to4$.
+We use the Diagram formula, for definitions and a proof see \cite[Lem.
+3.2]{taqqu}.
+The graphs have one vertex associated with $Z_1$, another vertex associated with $Z_2$, $k_3$ vertices associated with $Z_3$, $k_4$ vertices associated with $Z_4$, and they have $\frac12(2+k_3+k_4)=q+1$ edges joining the vertices associated to different r.v.'s.
+For computing the expectation we (only) need to consider the following graphs.
+(For ease of notation we write $1,2,3,4$ to represent any of the vertices associated respectively with $Z_1,Z_2,Z_3$ and $Z_4$). \begin{itemize} \item The first one consists in joining the vertex $1\to2$ and the vertex $3\to4$.
+The computation gives $\rho_{12}\rho^q_{34}$ but there are $q!$ ways to join $3\to4$.
 Thus this graph gives as contribution $\rho_{12}\rho^q_{34}q!$.